Azure/github-nginx-cache/README.md

 ## Github nginx cache

 This repo contains nginx configuration tuned to sit in front of github endpoints and provide caching functionality.
 Github will not rate-limit [conditional requests](https://developer.github.com/v3/#conditional-requests).
 The [`proxy_cache_*` nginx directives](http://nginx.org/en/docs/http/ngx_http_proxy_module.html#proxy_cache) force nginx to revalidate any cached content from the upstream server (in this case, github).
-Revalidation is performed by github as a conditional request, therefore it will not reduce api limits.
+Revalidation is performed by nginx as a conditional request, therefore it will not reduce api limits.
 This works for both authenticated and unauthenticated requests.

-Here is an example how rate-limiting is mitigated for unauthenticated requests against both https://api.github.com and the cache running on localhost:8000.
+Here is an example how rate-limiting is mitigated for unauthenticated requests against both https://api.github.com and the cache running on http://localhost:8000.

 ![Rate limiting example](docs/rate-limit-example.png)